carolina-rossman/bcog-final-project/README.md

 to provide our take on the genre of side-scrolling games.
 Together, we have worked to create a sci-fi experience like no other, creating an addictive experience for all.

+## To Run the Game
+To run the game put in "uv run python main.py"
+Make sure your path is "...\dino-dash\src"
+(currently we are having some issues so please do "uv run python game.py" to see the obstacles and powerups/powerdowns)

 ## Names and Parameters
        1.)
 Start Screen
        -The instructions